Barbie & Chelsea: The Lost Birthday: Plot

 Meanwhile, Chelsea, Kelsie, Darbie, and Lacie reach the darkest, coldest and wettest place in the forest, unaware that it is the cave of a tiger named Snipper.
 Snipper makes some music she is afraid to share, so Chelsea tells her it is great.
-Snipper suspects her telling a lie, but Chelsea really means it.
+Snipper suspects her of telling a lie, but Chelsea really means it.
 They sing a song together (later known as "Make A New Day!"), and Snipper joins them on their journey.
 They go through the cave, a tunnel, while the tiki statue covers the entrance with a rock.